google/crosvm/docs/book/src/building_crosvm/linux.md

 ```

 It is recommended to enable automatic recursive operations to keep the submodules in sync with the
-main repository (But do not push them, as that can conflict with `repo`):
+main repository (but do not push them, as that can conflict with `repo`):

 ```sh
 git config submodule.recurse true